Beginning our journey

 Unfortunately the outdoor cafè itself was closed, dashing our hopes of a warm drink.
 However, out of the farmhouse came 15 year old Selina, who said she would give us coffee and cake anyway.
 After some delicious cookies and a farm yard tour from Selena, we said our goodbyes and headed back into the downpour.

-We said goodbye to walked on towards Matfors, but it was not long before we were stopped by a car driving past who turned out to be Tommy, a man who regularly offers free Fika (a Swedish cake and tea break) to passing pilgrims.
-He said he had cake for us when we reached his house along the way.
+It wasn’t long before we were stopped by a car driving past.
+It was Tommy, a man who regularly offers free Fika (a Swedish cake and tea break) to passing pilgrims.
+He said he had some cake for us to have when we reached his house along the way.
+Two offers of cake breaks in two kilometres – this is my kind of place!
 We eventually reached a house with a sign outside and knew we’d arrived at his house.

-He invited us in to meet him and his wife, where we had tea and sandwiches.
-A little while later, two Norwegian sisters arrived, one of which would be Pilgrim 100 to pass this year (I am number 99!
-3rd from the UK).
-We sat together for a while before making our way to Matfors.
+He invited us in to his home, where we had tea and sandwiches with him and his wife.
+A little later, two other pilgrims – Norwegian sisters, arrived and joined us for fika.
+One of them would become Pilgrim 100 to pass this year so Tommy celebrated by handing her a sign he had made.
+I then discovered that I am number 99 – and only the 3rd from the UK to pass this year.
+We sat together and chatted for awhile before continuing on to Matfors.

 We eventually reached Matfors, extremely tired after taking a wrong turn and having to double back on ourselves.
 Our host for the night Rania (who lives next to the trail) came to find us in her campervan and took us back to her home.

 Angeliqa and Rania were acquainted through social media.
 So when Rania learned that we would be walking past her home, she offered to have us stay with her for the night.
 She and Andreas cooked us dinner while we cuddled with the 8 day old kittens living in her bedroom.
 At dinner we made plans for the next two days where Rania would be hiking with us.